 2- Visit the Monarch sanctuaries in Mexico.
 Monarch butterflies spend the winters in a few spots in Mexico.
 Without these sanctuaries, the Monarch population doesn’t have a future.

 By visiting these sanctuaries in Mexico, your well-spent money can help protect Monarch overwintering habitat.
 You can either travel independently or join a tour.
 For example, Natural Habitat Adventures has a tour that visits 3 monarch sanctuaries in Mexico (El Rosario, Chincua, and Piedra Herrada Butterfly Sanctuary).

 These sanctuaries are also seeing declines in monarch populations.
 In the winter of 1996, 18.19 hectares were occupied by monarchs overwintering in Mexico.
 This past winter (2015), only 4.01 ha were occupied (source Monarchwatch).
 We need to make sure more habitat is protected so the monarchs can go back to Mexico to overwinter safely.

 3- Do NOT use pesticides.
+NEVER.
+EVER.
 Pesticides are one of the main cause of the monarch population crash.
 If you need to control pests in your yard, use natural garden pest control solutions instead.

 4- Create butterfly gardens in your kid’s school.
 Propose this little project to the school principal or your child’s teacher.
 This is not only highly educational, fun, and satisfying, but these gardens are a huge help for butterfly populations.